-49 Commonwealth was designed by Cummings and Sears, architects, and built in 1877-1878 by Weston & Shepard, builders.
-51 Commonwealth was built in 1876-1877 by J. & H. Harmon, builders, and probably also was designed by Cummings and Sears (Bainbridge Bunting’s Houses of Boston’s Back Bay indicates that 51 Commonwealth was designed by Cummings and Sears; the original permit application and final inspection reports do not identify the architect).
+49 Commonwealth was designed by Cummings and Sears, architects, and built in 1877-1878 by Weston & Shepard, masons and builders.
+51 Commonwealth was built in 1876-1877 by I. & H. M. Harmon, masons and builders, and probably also was designed by Cummings and Sears (Bainbridge Bunting’s Houses of Boston’s Back Bay indicates that 51 Commonwealth was designed by Cummings and Sears; neither the original permit application nor final inspection report identifies the architect).

 The two houses were built to form a complementary design and, according to Bunting, were the last houses of the Academic design built in brownstone in the Back Bay.
 49 Commonwealth was built on a single 26 foot wide lot; 51 Commonwealth was built on a double lot, 52 feet wide.